Ditectrev/DP-203/README.md

 - [ ] Box 1: a business key.
 Box 2: Type 0.
 - [x] Box 1: Type 2.
 Box 2: a business key.

-### HOTSPOT You use Azure Data Factory to prepare data to be queried by Azure Synapse Analytics serverless SQL pools.
+### You use Azure Data Factory to prepare data to be queried by Azure Synapse Analytics serverless SQL pools.
 Files are initially ingested into an Azure Data Lake Storage Gen2 account as 10 small JSON files.
 Each file contains the same data attributes and data from a subsidiary of your company.
 You need to move the files to a different folder and transform the data to meet the following requirements: ✑ Provide the fastest possible query times. ✑ Automatically infer the schema from the underlying files.
 How should you configure the Data Factory copy activity?

 ![Question 143](images/question143.jpg)